 Reason number two: free ultrasounds.
 There are several reasons that you could have a positive pregnancy test, but only an ultrasound will confirm pregnancy.
-The ultrasound also confirms if the baby is in your uterus.
-If the baby is not, you could have a tubal, or ectopic, pregnancy, and an abortion would not help.
+The ultrasound also confirms if the fetus is in your uterus.
+If the fetus is not, you could have a tubal, or ectopic, pregnancy, and an abortion would not help.

 You will need ultrasound confirmation to know if there is a heartbeat as well.
 If there is not, you may have a miscarriage and will not need an abortion.
 In fact, one out of four pregnancies end in miscarriage, so this is important to know in advance.
 And with ultrasound, you can see how far along you are (when you conceived and how much growth has happened).